Hoderi

 Umisachi-hiko (海佐知毘古/海幸彦), in Japanese mythology and folklore, was a deity of the bounty of the sea and enchanted fisherman.

 He is called Hoderi no mikoto (火照命) in the Kojiki, and Ho-no-susori no mikoto (火闌降命) or Ho-no-suseri no mikoto (火酢芹命) in the Nihon Shoki.

 In Japanese mythology, he appears with his younger brother Yamasachi-hiko (Hoori).
-When the fish hook he lends to his younger brother is lost at sea, he demands its return rather than to accept any compensation.
+When the fishhook he lent to his younger brother is lost at sea, he demands its return rather than accepting any compensation.
 Later, Hoderi is defeated after attacking Hoori (who has obtained mastery of the tides with a magic jewel) and vows to serve his younger brother forever onward.

 Genealogy

 According to the Kojiki, Umisachi-hiko or Hoderi ("Fire Shine") was the eldest son of the god Ninigi and the blossom princess Konohanasakuya-hime, who gave birth to triplets.
 (Note: The prince is referred to only as "Hoderi" in the "Child-bearing" section (XXXVIII, Chamberlain).
 It is in the following section that Hoderi's byname of Umisachi-hiko (海佐知毘古) is given, but Chamberlain renders this not as a byname but as the statement "a prince who got his luck on the sea".)

 The Nihon Shoki refers to the birth of the triplets redundantly several times, and the names are represented inconsistently.
 In the main text, the eldest is given as Ho-no-susori no-mikoto (火闌降[命]) (Note: Followed by Hiko-ho-ho-demi and Ho-no-akari) in one passage, and Ho-no-suseri (火酢芹[命]) (Note: Followed by Ho-no-akari and Hiko-ho-ho-demi.
 Note the transposition of name from the earlier passage.) in another.
 Either way, Ho-no-suseri is described as the one with the "sea-gift".
 One alternate text cited in Nihon Shoki makes him the middle brother.

 The blossom princess Konohanasakuya-hime, with several aliases including Kamu-Ata-Tsu-Hime (神阿多都比売), announced her pregnancy after just one day of matrimonial relationship with Ninigi.
 Ninigi suspected the conception was not by him (the heavenly son), but had been previously fathered by one of the earth deities (kuni-tsu-kami).
 Offended by the suggestion, the princess sought to prove proper paternity by undergoing ordeal by fire: she declared she would seal herself up inside a maternity house, and set it aflame; then she avowed, may no child survive the birth if they were not of the seed of the divine Ninigi.
 Three children were born sound and hale, though they arrived at different hours, and the eldest born when fire was most intense became Hoderi, meaning "Fire Shine" (account according to Kojiki), The Nihon Shoki differs in saying the eldest son was born when the fire started, or when it was still smoldering, but the next son was born when the fire grew more intense. and as already noted, goes by the different name Ho-no-susori, perhaps meaning "flame skirt".

 Hoderi is recorded in these ancient chronicles as the ancestor of hayato people of Aka (Satsuma and Ōsumi Provinces).